rcmdnk/chatgpt-prompt-wrapper/README.md

 ### Ask, Chat

-`ask` and `chat` are reserved command to run simple interaction w/o predefined prompt.
+`ask` and `chat` are reserved commands for running simple interaction without a predefined prompt.

-`cg ask <message>` will returns the answer from ChatGPT for `message`.
+`cg ask <message>` returns the answer from ChatGPT for `message`.

 `cg chat` starts a chat.

-:memo: In the `chat` mode, all messages in the past including answers from ChatGPT will be sent for each time when you send a new message.
+:memo: In `chat` mode, all messages in the past, including answers from ChatGPT, will be sent each time you send a new message.

-The oldest message will be dropped if the number of total tokens (including the reserved tokens for the completion defined by `max_tokens` or `min_max_tokens`) exceeds the limit of tokens (`tokens_limit` or the number of max tokens (-1) for the used model).
+The oldest message will be dropped when the total tokens (including the reserved tokens for the completion defined by `max_tokens` or `min_max_tokens`) exceeds the tokens limit (`tokens_limit` or the number of max tokens (-1) for the used model).

 It means you will send almost the max length after a long conversation.
 Please keep the cost in mind.
 You may want to set `tokens_limit`.

 ### Configuration file

-You can define your own subcommand in the configuration files.
+You can define your command in the configuration files.

-A subcommand can be `ask` mode or `chat` mode.
+A command can be in either `ask` mode or `chat` mode.

 - `ask` mode: Send a predefined prompt and a message from the command line and receive one answer.
-- `chat` mode: Start chat with a predefined prompt if defined.
+- `chat` mode: Start a chat with a predefined prompt if defined:
-  - `chat` mode can be `multiline` mode or single (`no_multiline`) mode.
+  - `chat` mode can be in either `multiline` mode or single (`no_multiline`) mode.

 #### File path